Vampire Princess Miyu: Original series

 Spread out over ten volumes, this series storywise falls somewhere between the OAV and the television series.
-In this version, Ranka is the helpful second tier shinma, but Reiha is largely the same.
+In this version, Ranka is the helpful second tier Shinma, but Reiha is largely the same.
 Most volumes include several stand alone stories regarding Miyu hunting and locating stray Shinma.
-However, there are several chapters in various volumes relating to the western shinma.
+However, there are several chapters in various volumes relating to the western Shinma.
 In this version it is Lemures who was Larva's companion previous to him coming to Japan.
 There is also Carlua, who is the daughter of Larva's adoptive uncle, Pazusu.
 Carlua is deeply in love with Larva (as is Lemures) but both fail in their attempts to "rescue" him from Miyu.
-These result in Lemures being banished to the darkness and Carlua being repelled, and her little sister Lilith being incinerated by Miyu.
+These result in Lemures being banished to the darkness until after the events of New Vampire Miyu and Carlua being repelled, and her little sister Lilith being incinerated by Miyu.
 Additionally, there is a human girl named Yuma Koizumi who is introduced in volume 4 who becomes a return antagonist.
-As a school girl, Yuma was loved and marked by a shinma named Tsubaki.
-Tsubaki belongs to a clan of shinma called "Muma".
+As a school girl, Yuma was loved and marked by a Shinma named Tsubaki.
+Tsubaki belongs to a clan of Shinma called "Muma".
 When he starts to be hunted, Tsubaki is surprisingly accepting, although sad; at the fact he will be parted from Yuma.
 However, when Miyu returns him to the dark, Yuma vows vengeance.
 With the help of Tsubaki's companions, Yuma attempts to kill Miyu, knowing Miyu would have difficulty attacking a human foe.
 The attack ultimately does not succeed and Yuma is left to her misery as Miyu refuses to feed from her (partially out of spite, and out of respect to Tsubaki).
 In volume 10, it is discovered the Yuma spent the rest of her life pursuing Miyu and her mystery, but is never able to kill her.
 In the end, Miyu visits Yuma on her death bed, finally drinking her blood.

 The manga was licensed for a US release by Studio Ironcat, however, the company went out of business before the series was completed.